Marc Molinaro

 On September 21, 2021, Molinaro announced that he would run for New York's 19th district in the United States House of Representatives in 2022.
 In the special election held on August 23, 2022, Molinaro lost to Democratic nominee Pat Ryan, the Ulster County executive, 51.2% to 48.8%.
 Molinaro was the Republican nominee for the same seat in the November 2022 general election, this time defeating Democratic nominee Josh Riley under new district lines.
 Ryan, who defeated Molinaro in August, was also elected to a full term simultaneously in a neighboring district.
+Riley defeated Molinaro in a rematch in 2024.

+In February 2025, President Donald Trump nominated Molinaro to be the Administrator of the Federal Transit Administration.
+In August 2025, Molinaro took office after being confirmed by the Senate in a 71–23 vote.

 Early life

 Molinaro was born in Yonkers, New York, to Anthony Molinaro and Dona Vananden.
 After his parents' divorce, he and his mother moved to Beacon, New York, in 1980, and to Tivoli, New York, in 1989.
 Molinaro's mother struggled financially, and the family received food stamps.
-Molinaro graduated from Dutchess Community College with an Associate of Science degree in Humanities and Social Sciences.
+Molinaro graduated from Dutchess Community College in 2001 with an Associate of Science degree in humanities and social sciences.